Gi60s/openapi-enforcer/docs-src/guide/validate-document.md

 subtitle: Guide
 ---

-It is possible to validate an entire Open API document or just parts of it.
+It is possible to validate an entire OpenAPI document or just parts of it.
 Errors and warnings are returned through an [EnforcerResult object](./enforcer-result.md)

 ### Validate from a File